SPARC-FAIR-Codeathon/2025-team-D-sparc-plugins-medical-image-annotation/README.md

 ## How to use the plugin
 1. Start by launching the Medical Image Annotation plugin.
 <img width="1263" height="892" alt="Screenshot from 2025-08-05 12-47-17" src="https://github.com/user-attachments/assets/d5e31e26-c0f2-413e-8282-5c0c69c12539" />
-2. Click a point as a prompt with in the region of intersted.
+2. Click a point as a prompt within the region of intersted.
 <img width="1260" height="922" alt="Screenshot from 2025-08-05 13-54-38" src="https://github.com/user-attachments/assets/d1adfabf-6160-4298-b10b-90c67877f91d" />
 3. The mask will show in the medical image after around 30 seconds without GPU or 5 seconds with GPU.
 <img width="1259" height="915" alt="Screenshot from 2025-08-05 13-55-34" src="https://github.com/user-attachments/assets/6141d3bd-e18d-4b46-aacd-b217672803ef" />